-So I was thrilled when Lindsay, a travel blogger at On the Rogue Again and a Boston local, offered to create a 3-day itinerary for the perfect weekend trip to Boston.
+So I was thrilled when Lindsay, a Boston local, offered to create a 3-day itinerary for the perfect weekend trip to Boston.
 Take it away, Lindsay!

 Psst: Planning a trip to Boston?
 Here are some other posts that you might find helpful: